 Using the protocol, we complete a rapid review (and any other investigations that are needed) of the available evidence.
 We assess the evidence and draft an Evidence Appraisal Report (EAR).
 The draft EAR is reviewed by experts and the Health Technology Wales Assessment Group before finalising.

-The Health Technology Wales Appraisal Panel appraises the evidence within the EAR and make sure that the implications for NHS Wales have been properly considered.
-The panel includes senior representation from all Welsh boards, with delegated authority to issue Health Technology Wales Guidance.
-The guidance summarises key evidence and implications for the health technology in Wales.
+The Health Technology Wales Appraisal Panel appraises the evidence within the EAR and makes sure that the implications for NHS Wales and the social care sector in Wales have been properly considered.
+The panel includes senior representation from each local health board and partners from social care with delegated authority to issue HTW Guidance.
+The guidance summarises key evidence and implications for the health and social care technology or model of care and support in Wales.

-Once finalised, the EAR and Guidance are published on the Health Technology Wales website and sent out to key stakeholders working within NHS Wales and the broader care sector.
+Once finalised, the EAR and Guidance are published on the Health Technology Wales website and sent out to key stakeholders working within the NHS and social care in Wales.
 We also share our publications through our social media channels and quarterly newsletters.